-The driver has been implemented using the VxBus Framework.
+The driver has been implemented using the Driver Manager Framework.
 The driver provides a kernel function interface, an API, rather than implementing a IO system device.
-The API is intended for kernel tasks but has been designed so that a custom interface for RTP tasks can be implemented on top of the kernel space API.
+The API is designed for multi-threadding allowing multiple threads to operate on the link, RX and TX DMA channel interfaces independently.
 The driver API has been split up in two major parts listed below: